Azure-Samples/cognitive-services-speech-sdk/samples/java/jre/embedded-speech/README.md

    * The voice name can be short (see https://aka.ms/speech/tts-languages, e.g. `en-US-JennyNeural`) or full (e.g. `Microsoft Server Speech Text to Speech Voice (en-US, JennyNeural)`).
 1. `EmbeddedSpeechSynthesisVoiceKey` (`EMBEDDED_SPEECH_SYNTHESIS_VOICE_KEY`)
    * Decryption key of the (encrypted) embedded speech synthesis voice.
+1. `EmbeddedSpeechTranslationModelPath` (`EMBEDDED_SPEECH_TRANSLATION_MODEL_PATH`)
+   * Path to the local embedded speech translation model(s) on the device file system.
+     This may be a single model folder or a top-level folder for several models.
+   * Use an absolute path or a path relative to the application working folder.
+     The path is recursively searched for model files.
+   * Files belonging to a specific model must be present as normal individual files in a model folder, not inside an archive, and they must be readable by the application process.
+     The model internal subfolder structure must be intact i.e. as originally delivered.
+1. `EmbeddedSpeechTranslationModelName` (`EMBEDDED_SPEECH_TRANSLATION_MODEL_NAME`)
+   * Name of the embedded speech translation model to be used for translation.
+If set, this overrides `SpeechTranslationLocale` for embedded.
+   * The model name can be short (e.g. `en-US`) or full (e.g. `Microsoft Speech Translator Multi-to-en-US Model V1`).
+1. `EmbeddedSpeechTranslationModelKey` (`EMBEDDED_SPEECH_TRANSLATION_MODEL_KEY`)
+   * Decryption key of the (encrypted) embedded speech translation model.
 1. `CloudSpeechSubscriptionKey` (`CLOUD_SPEECH_SUBSCRIPTION_KEY`)
    * Cloud speech service subscription key.
 This is needed with hybrid speech configuration.
 If not set, only embedded speech will be used.
 1. `CloudSpeechServiceRegion` (`CLOUD_SPEECH_SERVICE_REGION`)